Edwin-sh/flutter_adaptive_layout_kit/README.md

 Here's a basic example of how to use the components of this library:

-1. **Wrap your MaterialApp with `ResponsiveScreenTypeProvider`**:
+1.  **Wrap your MaterialApp with `ResponsiveScreenInitializer`**:
-    To enable screen type detection and make responsive grid values available, wrap your `MaterialApp` (or the relevant part of your widget tree) with `ResponsiveScreenTypeProvider`.
-This provider initializes `Sizer` internally.
+    To enable screen type detection and make responsive grid values available, wrap your `MaterialApp` with `ResponsiveScreenInitializer`.
+This widget handles the initialization of `sizer`.

     ```dart
     // main.dart
     import 'package:flutter/material.dart';
-    // Assuming your main library file will be flutter_adaptive_layout_kit.dart
     import 'package:flutter_adaptive_layout_kit/flutter_adaptive_layout_kit.dart';

     void main() {